 At the time of printing, St Aidan's are welcoming Year 6 pupils and parents/ guardians to visit the school and introduce them to the life and work of St. Aidan's.
-Our Open Afternoon is on Saturday 16th October 2021 between 12:30pm-4pm.
-In line with COVID-19 recommendations arrival times are being managed by way of an on-line booking system.
+Our Open Afternoon is on Saturday 15th October 2022 between 1pm-4pm.
+Arrival times are being managed by way of an on-line booking system.

-Parents/guardians are also welcome to attend one of our New Intake Presentation Evenings which are scheduled for Tuesday 12th October 2021 and Thursday 14th October 2021.
+Parents/guardians are also welcome to attend one of our New Intake Presentation Evenings which are scheduled for Tuesday 11th October 2022 and Thursday 13th October 2022.